-ARTICLE VII: MEETINGS
+ARTICLE VI: MEETINGS

 Section 1.
-The annual planning meeting shall be held during the Annual Meeting of ASIS&T. An activity report for the previous year shall be presented at this meeting by the outgoing Chair.
+The annual business meeting shall be held either at the ASIS&T Annual Meeting or within two weeks before or after the Annual Meeting.
+An activity report for the previous year shall be presented at this meeting by the outgoing Chair.